All in the Hall Recycling Program

 Why do I need to sort my recyclables?

-UNL practices multi-stream recycling, meaning there are multiple recycling streams: Cardboard, Mixed Paper, Plastic Bottles and Containers, and Aluminum Cans.
+UNL practices multi-stream recycling, meaning there are multiple recycling streams: Cardboard, Paper, Aluminum Cans, and Plastic Bottles and Containers.
 It is necessary for recyclable materials to be separated appropriately, because the different material types are transported separately to avoid contamination.
 This ensures that each commodity stays as clean as possible during the transport process, making it easier for the material recovery facility (recycling processing center) to accept and process the materials.
 Recyclables with high rates of contamination from food or other non-recyclable items cannot be recycled and are typically sent to the landfill.
 Learn more about how to correctly sort your recyclables by reviewing the UNL Recycling Guide

 Can I recycle books at UNL?
 Coffee cups?
 Glass?
 Air pockets from packages and plastic bags?
 Ink and toner cartridges?